zowe/community/Project Management/Meeting Minutes and Agenda/20200521/Meeting Minutes.md

 1. Start Recording
 2. ZLC Updates
 3. Current Release and Build Status (Jack/Mark)
+    - We have a failure on desktop apps, investigation in progress.
 4. Plan
      - Discuss 1.12.0 Release and System Demo
      - Squads to provide list of work items that needs to be identified for PI Planning